g-cor/Clarity/README.md

 # Clarity

-The web app that makes your options clearer!
+The web app that helps you decide who you want to play!

 ## Table of Contents